jdurvalino/dxPomo/README.md

 ![log](./img/log.jpg)

 > [!TIP]
-> The logs are stored in a file called log.json, located in the .dxpomo directory within your Home directory.
+> The logs are stored in a file called log.json, located in the .dxpomo in your Home directory.
 > ~/.dxPomo/log.json